HarshithReddy01/PM-Accelerator--Test-2-Frontend-new/README.md

 ## Application Features

 ### Homepage
-- Video background with nature theme
+- Video background with a nature theme
 - Search bar for location input
 - Current location button with geolocation
 - Navigation to weather pages